Advertise mind mapping & related products & services on WikIT. Click for details.

 What is "best" depends so much on how you use mind maps.
-Some people use them for study, some for planning projects, some for organizing information, some for sparking ideas and facilitating brainstorming sessions, some for planning the writing of a report or blog.
+Some people use them for study, some for planning projects, some for organizing information, some to spark ideas and facilitate brainstorming sessions, some while planning the writing of a report or blog post.
 Some mindmap alone, others mindmap in groups.
-Most of us probably do all of these from time to time, so we need a quiver full of arrows to choose from, some free, some not so free.
+Most of us probably do all of these from time to time, so we need a quiver full of arrows to choose from.
+Here you will find recommendations, some free and some not so free.

 One package can't support all user profiles ...

 . . . or even all occasions, so I've split this into a few articles.
 Choose the one(s) that fit your needs, or browse them all.
 You'll find a link to the next article at the foot of each:

 Where the PROCESS is what matters to you:

 |For study, learning and

 |When planning writing,

 reports or blogs